hablapps/doric/docs/docs/docs/intro.md

 intDF.select(colD).show
 ```

-This is de basic flavor to work with doric, but this obvious transformations can be suggarice if we import an implicit conversion
+This is de basic flavor to work with doric, but this obvious transformations can be simplified if we import an implicit conversion
 ```scala mdoc
 import doric.implicitConversions.literalConversion
 val colSugarD = colInt("int") + 1